GeoffAWaddington/CSI30Wiki/Zones.md

 Fader|  TrackVolume

-will cause this to be generated automatically by CSI
+will cause this to be generated automatically by CSI...

 Fader1  TrackVolume